 - Paying for other forms of promo

-What’s involved with Distribution?
+What’s involved in Distribution?

 Often a basis of consignment (you give them the books and they pay you IF they sell)